DangerousThings/flexsecure-applets/docs/applets/6-fido2.md

 - Download: N/A
 - AID: `a0:00:00:06:47:2F:00:01:01`, Package: `a0:00:00:06:47:2F:00:01`
 - Storage requirements:
-  - Persistent: `TBA` bytes
+  - Persistent: `19336` bytes
-  - Transient reset: `TBA` bytes
+  - Transient reset: `2273` bytes
-  - Transient deselect: `TBA` bytes
+  - Transient deselect: `32` bytes

 ## Using the Applet

 Using the applet in the web requires a modern browser with support for FIDO.
-NFC tokens don't work on Linux (yet, see https://twitter.com/FIDOAlliance/status/1278331283874156544).
+NFC tokens don't work on Linux browsers (yet, see https://twitter.com/FIDOAlliance/status/1278331283874156544), however you can use my CATP-Bridge (https://github.com/StarGate01/CTAP-bridge) to proxy NFC tokens as virtual USB tokens in Linux.

-You can use the *Yubikey WebAuthn test page* at https://demo.yubico.com/webauthn-technical/registration to test your token.
+You can use the *Yubikey WebAuthn test page* at https://demo.yubico.com/webauthn-technical/registration or the Webauthn Debugger (https://webauthn.me/debugger) to test your token.

-On Android, you can use the *FIDO / Webauthn Example* App at https://play.google.com/store/apps/details?id=de.cotech.hw.fido.example for testing (Use the U2F tab), or use any Browser which supports the Security Manager (for details, see *Android Problems and Solutions*) and use the Yubico page.
+On Android, you can use the *FIDO / Webauthn Example* App at https://play.google.com/store/apps/details?id=de.cotech.hw.fido.example for testing, or use any Browser which supports the Security Manager (for details, see *Android Problems and Solutions*) and use the Yubico page.

 ### Attestation